Donnerstagnacht/polity_old/README.md

 ## Documentation
 Use the typescript Doc convention to document your code - especially for reused services & state management files.
 ## Testing Approach
-The project used no unit tests so far.
+The project uses no unit tests so far.
 However, all features should be comitted with a working end-to-end test.
 ## Recommended "Definition of Done" Checklist
 This is not mandatory - but a guideline.
 1. Check naming conventions